 Oh, the itsy bitsy spider crawled up the water spout...

-This was the end of the line for that guy, too.
+It was the end of the line for that guy, too.

 Deceptions and Jocks

 There were a series of other less than adequate would-be partners over the years.
 One contender for the worst date ever was a guy who took me on a date to the Twenty-four Hours of Sebring race in Florida.
-I grew to remember it as the twenty-four days of Sebring.
+I remember it as the twenty-four days of Sebring.

 Following a four hour drive to the event, we found a campsite with a group of his friends and there we camped for three day event of time trials and race car preparation before the race began.
 The only bathroom was a port-a-potty, a stinking plastic box with a waiting line that seemed miles long.